aslamhus/WordpressHMR/README.md

 ### Adding a new asset

 To add a new asset, simply add a new object to the `assets` array in the `whr.json` file.
-You will have to run `npm run build` to generate the necessary asset files.
+You will have to run `vendor/bin/whr build` to generate the necessary asset files.

 Let's add some styles to our theme which we only want to appear on our custom template, "My Custom Template".